-7. Related and future work
+7. Related and Future Work

-Using the Coq proof assistant as a uniform platform for implementation of logic-based program verification tools is a well-established approach, which by now has been successfully employed in a number of projects on certified compilers [Leroy 2006; Appel et al. 2014] and verified low-level code [Shao 2010; Chlipala 2011; Jensen et al. 2013], although, with no specific focus on abstractions for fine-grained concurrency, such as protocols and auxiliary state.
+Using the Coq proof assistant as a uniform platform for implementation of logic-based program verification tools is a well-established approach, which by now has been successfully employed in a number of projects on certified compilers [1, 31] and verified low-level code [6, 25, 48], although, with no specific focus on abstractions for fine-grained concurrency, such as protocols and auxiliary state.

-Related program logics.
-The FCSL logic has been designed as a generalization of the classical Concurrent Separation Logic by O'Hearn [2007], combining the ideas of local concurrent protocols with arbitrary interference [Jones 1983; Feng 2009] and compositional auxiliary state [Ley-Wild and Nanevski 2013] with the possibility to compose protocols.
-Other concurrency logics, close to FCSL in their expressive power, are iCAP [Svendsen and Birkedal 2014], CoLoSL [Raad et al. 2014], and CaReSL [Turon et al. 2013].
+Related program logics The FCSL logic has been designed as a generalization of the classical Concurrent Separation Logic by O'Hearn [41], combining the ideas of local concurrent protocols with arbitrary interference [15, 26] and compositional (i.e., subjective) auxiliary state [33] with the possibility to compose protocols.
+Other modern concurrency logics, close to FCSL in their expressive power, are iCAP [51], Iris [28], CoLoSL [44], and CaReSL [53].

-iCAP leverages the idea, originated by Jacobs and Piessens [2011], of parametrizing specs for fine-grained concurrent data types by client-provided auxiliary code, which can be seen as a "callback".
-A form of composition of concurrent resources can be encoded in iCAP using fractional permissions [Bornat et al. 2005] and view-shifts [Dinsdale-Young et al. 2013].
-Since iCAP doesn't have explicit subjective dichotomy of the auxiliary state, encoding of thread-specific contributions in it is less direct comparing to FCSL.
+Both iCAP and Iris leverage the idea, originated by Jacobs and Piessens [23], of parametrizing specs for fine-grained concurrent data types by client-provided auxiliary code, which can be seen as a "callback", and nowadays is usually referred to as a view shift.
+View shifts also serve purposes similar to FCSL's concurroid transitions.
+A form of composition of concurrent resources can be encoded by combining view shifts with fractional permissions [3] (in iCAP) or invariant masks (in Iris).
+Similarly to FCSL, Iris makes use of PCMs as a generic mechanism to describe state, which can be split between parallel threads.
+However, neither iCAP, nor Iris have explicit subjective dichotomy of the auxiliary state, which makes encoding of thread-specific contributions (e.g., marked nodes from the graph example) in them less direct comparing to FCSL.

-CoLoSL defines a different notion of thread-local views to a shared resource, and uses overlapping conjunction [Hobor and Villard 2013] to reconcile the permissions and capabilities, residing in the shared state between different threads.
+CoLoSL defines a different notion of thread-local views to a shared resource, and uses overlapping conjunction [22] to reconcile the permissions and capabilities, residing in the shared state between parallel threads.
 Overlapping conjunction affords a description of the shared structure mirroring the recursive calls in the structure's methods.
-In FCSL, such machinery isn't required, as self and other suffice to represent the thread-specific views, and joint state doesn't need to be divided between threads.
+In FCSL, such machinery isn't required, as self and other suffice to represent the thread-specific views, and joint state doesn't need to be divided.
 In our opinion, this leads to simpler specs and proofs.
-For example, CoLoSL's proof that span constructs a tree involves abstractions such as shared capabilities for marking nodes and extension of the graph with virtual edges, none of which is required in FCSL.
+For example, the proof that span constructs a tree in CoLoSL involves abstractions such as shared capabilities for marking nodes and extension of the graph with virtual edges, none of which is required in FCSL.
 Moreover, CoLoSL doesn't prove that the tree is spanning, which we achieve in FCSL via hiding.

 CaReSL combines the Hoare-style reasoning and proofs about contextual refinement.
-Similarly to FCSL, CaReSL employs resource protocols, although, targeting the "life stories" of particular memory locations instead of describing a whole concurrent data structure by means of an STS.
-While FCSL is not equipped with abstractions for contextual refinement, in our experience it was never required to prove the desired Hoare-style specs for fine-grained data structures.
+Similarly to FCSL, CaReSL employs resource protocols to specify thread interference, although, targeting the "life stories" of particular memory locations instead of describing a whole concurrent data structure by means of an STS.
+While FCSL is not equipped with abstractions for contextual refinement, in our experience it was never required to prove the desired Hoarestyle specs for fine-grained data structures.